exercism/java/exercises/concept/elons-toy-car/.docs/hints.md

 ## 3. Display the battery percentage

 - Keep track of the distance driven in a [field][fields].
-- Initialize the field to a specific value to correspond to the initial battery charge.
+- Initialize the field to a specific value corresponding to the initial battery charge.
 - Consider what visibility to use for the field (does it need to be used outside the class?).

 ## 4. Update the number of meters driven when driving